iShares Core S&P 500 ETF (NYSEARCA:IVV) is Cypress Financial Planning LLC’s 2nd Largest Position

-Cypress Financial Planning LLC boosted its holdings in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 1.1% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 59,650 shares of the company’s stock after acquiring an additional 642 shares during the quarter. iShares Core S&P 500 ETF makes up approximately 15.2% of Cypress Financial Planning LLC’s portfolio, making the stock its 2nd largest holding.
-Cypress Financial Planning LLC’s holdings in iShares Core S&P 500 ETF were worth $22,818,000 at the end of the most recent quarter.
+Cypress Financial Planning LLC boosted its position in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 1.1% in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 59,650 shares of the company’s stock after buying an additional 642 shares during the quarter. iShares Core S&P 500 ETF accounts for approximately 15.2% of Cypress Financial Planning LLC’s investment portfolio, making the stock its 2nd largest position.
+Cypress Financial Planning LLC’s holdings in iShares Core S&P 500 ETF were worth $22,818,000 at the end of the most recent reporting period.

 iShares Core S&P 500 ETF Price Performance